rimutaka/posts/az-sql-server-sizing/az-sql-server-sizing.md

 There are a few relatively simple changes that can be enacted on top of the current architecture to greatly reduce the load on the databases:

 * Reduce the number of cross-DB queries ([Elastic Queries](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-query-overview#preview-limitations))
-* De-normalise the data model to reduce joins (more storage, but fewer and simpler queries)
+* De-normalise the data model to reduce joins in SQL queries
 * Re-arrange how the web pages are assembled
-* Use caching, e.g. Azure Redis with 13GB costs only $150 a month
+* Use caching, e.g. Azure Redis with 13GB [costs](https://azure.microsoft.com/en-us/pricing/details/cache/) only $150 a month

 **Target size after improvements**: S4 ($857/m).

 ![improvements with CDN](improvements-1.png)

-A more radical approach would be to replace the SQL databases with cheaper and more suitable technologies:
+A more radical approach would be to replace heavy use of SQL databases with cheaper and more suitable technologies:

 * Put all static objects behind a [CDN](https://azure.microsoft.com/en-us/services/cdn/)
 * Use a [Redis](https://azure.microsoft.com/en-us/services/cache/) (or similar) cache for frequently queried data
 * Use [ElasticSearch](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/elastic.elasticsearch) in place of SQL DB for non-transactional data
-* Limit SQL DB to being *the source of truth* and critical transactions
+* Limit SQL DB to being *the source of truth* and for critical transactions

 **Target pool size with newer architecture**: S2 ($214/m)